 1. Position the saw head at the end of the bed frame assembly.
 Carefully slide the saw head rollers onto the bed frame track.
-Keep the saw head square to the bed to avoid putting the track rollers in a bind.
+Keep the saw head square to the bed to avoid jamming the track rollers.

 WARNING!
 When setting the saw head on the bed frame, use extreme care and keep all persons at a safe distance.
 Failure to do so may result in serious injury or death.